Polishing inside clear pens?

 Also – use quality sandpaper and swap out sheets often.
 Every part gets new paper.
 Use a couple pieces of paper on some parts.
 Use it fresh, then when it’s worn, throw it away.
 Don’t try to squeeze every penny out of that little piece of sandpaper.
 It’s not worth your time.
 Fresh paper does a better job.

-I use the ultra cut with the Tar Heel rod thing, then the ultra finishing polish with the wide slot rod from above, and paper towels.
-I like Bounty, but maybe you like blue shop towels better.
-It just needs to be soft, and change the paper out often.
+I use the wide slot rod from above with the ultra cut on a blue shop towel, then the ultra finishing.
+Change the paper towel out often.
 As soon as it gets chunky, change it.
 Paper towels are cheap.

 Alumilite is going to be very different than acrylic.
 It’s softer and takes a lighter touch, so 600 grit at the coarsest, maybe even start with 800 if you can.
 The problem I used to have was I started with 320 and then I’d spend forever getting my damn sandpaper marks out.
 So you might spend a little more time starting with 600 or 800, but less time getting your 320 marks out.